phuongdnguyen/duyphuongnguyen/README.md

 - 🔭 I’m currently working as an Automation Engineer
-- 🌱 Interested in: NodeJs, Docker, Kubernetes, DevOps.
+- 🌱 Interested in: Container, Kubernetes, Cloud Computing.
 - 📫 How to reach me: nguyenduyphuong14121996@gmail.com